hivyleague/mitemeter/README.md

 ## The sample cups

 We use conical cups (OD: 100mm) with a 3d printed rim that screws into the box attachment.
+Bill from Canada contributed an alternative adapter tailored to mason jars.